 The article takes a photograph of a building and misuses it—much like the graffiti of hate.
 And it takes a symbol, a hexagram, common to Hindus, Muslims, Christian and Jews and tries to narrow it to fit a specific narrative.
 I fear that the Jewish Journal and its journalists have jeopardized Meriwether Tower.
 They may have made themselves instigators of creating a future event by giving some body an opportunity to test their extremism.
 The journal I fear may have done exactly this and set up something to occur that will be completely unnecessary and ugly.

 A symbol of a compass and a square—like two inverted Vs—with a line drawn across the points of the two Vs so it is a star.
 A hexagram, six point star—adorning a building—.
 Great if it looks like the Star of David.
-But not so great if it is claimed as the Star of David for the sake of making a very specific one point about hate---this symbol coupled with the graffiti becomes the Star of David.
+But not so great if it is claimed as the Star of David for the sake of making a very specific one point about hate—this symbol coupled with the graffiti becomes the Star of David.
 My novel of a love story and the love shared by a family for each other—becomes an instrument for this type of journalism.
-And particularly when a fire is burning so fiercely on the subcontinent right now what is the point of pouring oil on that fire with this lie—what was the point of it?
+And particularly when a fire is burning so fiercely on the subcontinent right now what is the point of pouring oil on that fire with this lie?—What was the point of it?
 Hexagrams adorn Basilicas, Hindu and Buddhist temples, churches and mogul architecture and much more.

 Meriwether Tower is central to the article and a large picture of the Tower in the article seems to appropriate it as a Jewish monument unbeknownst to Pakistanis.
 There is so much wrong with this at so many levels.
-All this, because in a desperate attempt to reach fame and glory by an impatient and ambitious group of journalists, to make their careers by launching themselves, on the international stage?
+All this, because in a desperate attempt to reach fame and glory by an impatient and ambitious group of young journalists, who want to make their careers by launching themselves, on the international stage?
 Could they have taken a pause to think a bit more carefully?

 For instance, could the journalists have thought of other possibilities or were they so overwhelmed by the imperatives of the current context?
 They never once it seemed paused to ask themselves the history and context of the monument.
 If they had they might have asked themselves whether James Strachan, an architect have been a Free Mason whose traditions are inspired by the Knights of the Templar?